mkckr0/audio-share/README.md

 ## Usage for Windows/Linux CMD

-- Your Linux distro must have a PipeWire.
-Rocky Linux 9 works well.
+- Your Linux distro must have a PipeWire(0.3.xx).
 - Download the `audio-share-server-cmd-windows.zip` for Windows, the `audio-share-server-cmd-linux.tar.gz` for Linux.
 - Uncompress the archive file.
 - Find the LAN address of your computer, such as `192.168.3.2`.
 Then run `as-cmd -b 192.168.3.2` to start the server.
 It will use the default port `65530` and select a default audio endpoint.